Moving to Burbank: 2024 Relocation & Homebuying Guide

 Popular Industries in Burbank

-While media studios are a significant part of the economy of Burbank, other ancillary production equipment companies are also popular industries for employment.
+While media studios are a significant part of the Burbank economy, other ancillary production equipment companies are also popular industries for employment.
 Some of Burbank's more well-known supplementary media companies include Arrie cameras, Cinelease, and Matthews Studio Equipment.

 Another popular employer in Burbank is Kaiser Permanente.
 This managed care consortium relocated some of its administrative offices from other areas in California to office space near Hollywood Burbank Airport.
 KCET, the nation's largest independent station in the Southern California area, and Allspark Pictures, formerly Hasbro Studios, are located in Burbank.